ajguerrer/tobu/README.md

 Back to rust.
 For the moment, lets forget about serde.
 How should reflection be implemented?

-A Rust analog to the implementation above would involve gratuitous amounts [`mem::transmute`] A brief glance at the documentation or the [`nomicon`] and I am feeling just a smidge uncomfortable.
+A Rust analog to the implementation above would involve gratuitous amounts of [`mem::transmute`].
-Rust doesn't have the same reflective capabilities as Go, so it truly feels like jumping into a sea of bytes and praying for correctness.
+Just a brief glance at the documentation or the [`nomicon`] and I am feeling just a smidge uncomfortable.
+Rust doesn't have the same reflective capabilities as Go, so it truly feels like casting off into a sea of bytes and praying for correctness.
 The point of this project is to learn and Rust seems to be telling me to find another way.
 Lets take the hint.

 How about making our own type like `MessageState` - lets call it `Reflection` - that holds a reference to the other data in the struct. `Reflection` would also contain references to generated